 - Combine almond milk, ground flaxseeds, maple syrup and vanilla in a medium bowl, stir until smooth.

-- In a large bowl, whisk together, oatmeal flour, almond flour, baking powder, cinnamon, and salt.
+- In a large bowl, whisk together, oatmeal flour, almond flour, baking powder, cinnamon, nutmeg, and salt.

-- Combine both wet and dry ingredients, stirring until full combined.
+- Combine both wet and dry ingredients, stirring until fully combined.
+Stir in pumpkin puree.

 - Using a 1/4 cup measuring cup, scoop the batter and pour it evening in the donut pan.